-There are more than 100 reservoirs in Azerbaijan, most of which were built for irrigation purposes (Osmanov, T., 2017).
-8 water reservoirs with total volume of 640 million m3 are located in the occupied territory of Azerbaijan and are neither accessible nor utilisable.
-The multi-reservoir system on the Kura River includes Mingechevir, Shamkir, Yenikend and Varvara Reservoirs.
+There are 138 reservoirs in Azerbaijan, most of which were built for irrigation purposes (Osmanov, T., 2017).
+8 water reservoirs with total volume of 640 million m3 are located in the occupied territory of

+Azerbaijan and are neither accessible nor utilisable.
+The multi-reservoir system on the Kura River includes Mingechevir, Shamkir, Yenikend, Varvara Reservoirs, Takhtakorpu and Shamkirchay reservoirs.
 The Jeyranbatan reservoir supplies Baku and Sumqayit cities with potable water.
 This reservoir is fed by the Samur-Absheron Canal from border river Samur separating Russia and Azerbaijan in the north.
-The total amount of water taken from Samur River by this canal is estimated at 0.80 to 0.85 km3.
+The total amount of water taken from Samur River by this canal is estimated at 0.80 to 0.85 km.